kienstra/progress-indicator/INSTRUCTIONS.md

 Blocks are usually interactive, so they have a React component to edit them.

-And they're saved to the database as HTML markup, attributes stored in comments.
+And they're saved to the database as HTML markup, with attributes stored in comments.

 Here's an example of a saved Paragraph block: